Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 Breast Milk Stool - what goes in must come out

-As breast milk stool is referred to as the stool excreted by an exclusively breastfed baby.
+The term Breast milk stool refers to the stool excreted by an exclusively breastfed baby.
 Newborns excrete about 20 times per day urine and produce at least one diaper full of breast milk stool.
 The stool of a breastfed baby is usually not solid, mustard-colored, and water-soluble.
 It is not uncommon, however, for it to come suddenly and in large amounts, thus bursting the odd diaper.

 Judes - Reliable, Even with Breast Milk Stool

-We at Judes have developed a cloth diaper that fits every stage of your child's life and is just as easy to use as a disposable diaper.
+We at Judes have developed a cloth diaper that is suited to every stage of your child's life and is just as easy to use as a disposable diaper.
 Thanks to the optimal fit, Judes always sit snugly against your baby's skin without constricting.

 This way, even breast milk stool stays reliably in the diaper and can - due to its characteristics - end up in the wash along with the diaper.
 If needed, you can still use our Poo-Paper, which lies as the top layer in the diaper, catches your child's stool and is then disposed of with it.